By Laurie Davies

 The 25 highest-paying associate degree-level jobs include air traffic controllers, radiation therapists, nuclear technicians, web developers and digital interface designers, and computer network support specialists, according to an August 2021 U.S. News & World Report article.

-An associate degree can position you to apply for associate degree-level jobs or to continue on in your education to get a bachelor’s degree.
+An associate degree can position you to apply for associate degree jobs or to continue on in your education to get a bachelor’s degree.
 Your options will vary based on your goals, your location, what kind of job you want and how much you want to earn.

 If you do want to pursue a bachelor’s degree, University of Phoenix offers a 3+1 Transfer Pathway with select community colleges, which saves students both time and money.
 This 3+1 program allows students to complete up to 87 credits at a participating community college and complete their remaining 33 credits at University of Phoenix to earn a BSM, BSIT, BSHM, or RN to BSN degree at a special rate.